What are the eligibility criteria?

 Full-time/part-time: Flexible.

-Justice and Equity Centre (formerly PIAC) - Sydney, Australia
+Justice and Equity Centre - Sydney, Australia

 Start date: Flexible.
 The organisation will shut down over the Christmas-New Year period (25 December -2 January).